Responsible Learner Behaviour

 Stage 3 – Disciplinary Panel

 The learner may be temporarily suspended from the course.
-The learner will be invited to attend a Disciplinary Panel.
-This will consist of the Area Programme Manager or Curriculum Manager, the Curriculum and Quality Manager and others as appropriate.
-The allegations and evidence will be reviewed and the learner asked to comment on them and to present any additional evidence.
+This will initially be communicated in writing by a Skills & Learning manager, and the learner will be invited to attend a Disciplinary Panel.
+This will consist of the two staff members including: Area Programme Manager, Learner Support Manager, Teaching & Learning Manager, or Learner Experience Manager.
+The allegations and evidence will be reviewed and the learner will be asked to comment on them and to present any additional evidence.
 The learner can bring someone to support them.

 If the learner’s unacceptable behaviour is found to have been serious, the Disciplinary Panel will normally take one of the following courses of action: